asg017/sqlite-lembed/README.md

 curl -L -o all-MiniLM-L6-v2.e4ce9877.q8_0.gguf https://huggingface.co/asg017/sqlite-lembed-model-examples/resolve/main/all-MiniLM-L6-v2/all-MiniLM-L6-v2.e4ce9877.q8_0.gguf
 ```

-This is the [`sentence-transformers/all-MiniLM-L6-v2`](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) model that I converted to the `.gguf` format, and quantized at `Q8_0` (made smaller at the epense of some quality).
+This is the [`sentence-transformers/all-MiniLM-L6-v2`](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) model that I converted to the `.gguf` format, and quantized at `Q8_0` (made smaller at the expense of some quality).

 To load it into `sqlite-lembed`, register it with the `temp.lembed_models` table.